opossum-labs/opossum/documents/book/src/background/opticanalyzer.md

 ## Sequential Analyzer

-A sequential analyzer uses the node relations defined by the edges of the model graph.
-It would traverse the graph from one or more sources to one or more detector nodes.
-While traversing, it calls the respective analysis functions of each node.
-The input data is taken from previously calculated light information stored in the input edges of a node.
-The node's analysis result will be stored on the output edges.

-For each analysis, the corresponding node attributes must be set.
-For example, a light source node has to define a set of rays with a given position and angle if a geometric analysis is performed.
-For wavefront propagation, a complex intensity / wavefront matrix must be defined.

 **Note**: Also in this case the model might contain inconsistent values such as a wavefront that does not fit the set of rays defined.
 [How do we deal with this?](https://git.gsi.de/phelix/rust/opossum/-/issues/9)